 This specially-designated REALTOR can save the children of seniors a lot of time when their parents need to downsize

-Many seniors who own homes eventually get to a point where their home no longer accommodates them as it was originally intended.
+Not just limited to Conyers but all around Atlanta, many older adults who own homes eventually get to a point where their home no longer accommodates them as it was originally intended.
 They may no longer need the size of the home, be physically able to take care of the home or can afford the cost of maintaining the home.
 In too many cases, health challenges compress the time needed to plan for a housing transition, find a new home or other living arrangements and/or sell their current home.

-The children of seniors will find there’s a plethora of resources, housing options and price points to consider, so finding a residence that is the perfect mix of warmth and proximity to health care providers and facilities while being functionally adequate for the challenges of aging means much time and effort is involved in considering all the options.
-Senior-specific financial and real estate considerations often must be handled by the children of seniors, while juggling their careers and family life.
+The adult children will find there’s a plethora of resources, housing options and price points to consider, so finding a residence that is the perfect mix of warmth and proximity to health care providers and facilities while being functionally adequate for the challenges of aging means much time and effort is involved in considering all the options.
+Senior-specific financial and real estate considerations often must be handled by the children of seniors, while juggling their own careers and family life.

-If your senior parent or other loved-one needs to downsize or find a residence better suited for them, a SRES®-designated REALTOR is best trained to handle your loved-one’s real estate needs.
+If your aging parent or other loved-one needs to downsize or find a residence better suited for them, a SRES®-designated REALTOR is best trained to handle your loved-one’s real estate needs.
 They can sift through the options and present them to your parents, saving you a lot of legwork and time.

-“The challenge is that ‘many children of baby boomers’ rarely have the time that is needed to gather all the necessary information about the services that would be helpful to their parent.
+“The challenge is that ‘many adult children of baby boomers’ rarely have the time that is needed to gather all the necessary information about the services that would be helpful to their parent.
 This means the parent often remains in their ‘ineffective’ situation for longer.
-But also, connected to this, is that often the adult child is trying to show the parent that it may be best if they no longer live in the family home that has functional issues relating to the parents’ current health conditions.
+But also, connected to this, is that often the adult child is trying to show the parent that it may be best if they no longer live in the family home that has functional issues relating to the parents’ current health conditions or lifestyle needs.
 The other challenge is for the adult child to find and provide solid information to parents without making the parents feel as though their child is ‘babying’ them or trying to take over.
 Seniors Real Estate Specialists like me can help with all of this.”

-To be experienced in serving this demographic, the REALTOR must pass the National Association of REALTORS-designed course.
-Earning the SRES® designation means the REALTOR specializes in the needs of clients aged 50 and over who are buying and selling real estate.
+To be experienced in serving this demographic, the REALTOR® must pass the National Association of REALTORS-designed course.
+Earning the SRES® designation means the REALTOR® specializes in the needs of clients aged 50 and over who are buying and selling real estate.

-- Senior housing options
+- Senior housing options and locations

 - Factors and trends in housing, retirement income and finance specific to those 50 and over